 If you gave up your career or any education opportunities during a long marriage so that you could care for your family, or to further your spouse's education or career, you may be entitled to permanent alimony.
 The court also takes into consideration a number of factors to determine qualifications and may award other support orders deemed appropriate in addition to a permanent order.

 Intended to help you get back on your feet, rehabilitative alimony is meant to provide training and education so that you can support yourself after the term of the settlement has run out.

 This type of alimony comes into play when a spouse has supported the other through advanced education.
 Reimbursement alimony compensates the spouse who was to take part in the marital benefits of that labor, but can no longer do so due to the divorce.

 An Alimony Lawyer with a History in Family Law

-In East Brunswick, Freehold, and Wall, New Jersey, attorney Jeffrey W. Goldblatt has a record stretching over 30 years of representing clients in a range of family law matters.
+With offices in East Brunswick, Freehold, and Wall, New Jersey, attorney Jeffrey W. Goldblatt has represented clients in a range of family law matters for more than 45 years.
 Where a number of divorce lawyers specialize in only one aspect of family law, attorney Jeffrey W. Goldblatt's law firm handles all aspects of family law.
 Practice areas include but are not limited to: child custody, child support, and alimony.
 If you are looking for a law firm that can help you with family law issues, from divorce to domestic violence, the Law Offices of Jeffrey W. Goldblatt Esq., can help.